 That tensor, the one that "provides the metric" for a given coordinate system in the space of interest, is called the metric tensor, and is represented by the lower-case letter g.

-A metric tensor is a type of function which takes as input a pair of tangent vectors u and v at a point of a surface, and produces a real number scalar g(u,v).
+In the language of abstract differential geometry, metric is a type of bilinear machine which takes as input a pair of tangent vectors u and v at a point of a surface, and produces a real number scalar g(u,v).
 It can be seen as the generalization of the dot product in Euclidean space.

 The metric tensor has the following properties: